February 11th, 2015

 The infusion of funds into the building also means that the Chorus will be freed up to grow as an organization.
 “This is about looking very far into the future,” Saunders says.
 “It is saying, ‘We are going to be here in 50-100 years.’
 It is saying, ‘You just invested a ton in us.
 We will invest a ton in you.
 You took a leap of faith with us.
 We will take a leap of faith by not shying away in our programming and continuing to engage in the community.’”

 Don’t be insular.
 “You can do a lot when you are collaborating,” Saunders says.
 “If the chorus had tried to do this by itself it would not have worked.
-When we looked at our sector unified and planned strategies together, we are much more powerful of a force.”
+When we look at our sector unified and plan strategies together, we are much more powerful of a force.”

 The coalition of leaders in the arts in Rhode Island continues to meet, and now that it has funding for its infrastructure projects, has plans to collectively pursue major grants for arts programming in Rhode Island.
 “There are going to be things in the future that happen just because of the relationships that we built,” Saunders says.
 “Things more important than that we got a new roof.”

-Diversifying your board is one way to make sure the organization has its finger on the pulse of possible collaborative projects.
+Bringing in board members that are active in different areas of the community is one way to make sure an organization has its finger on the pulse of possible collaborative projects.
 The Chorus of Westerly recently changed its bylaws to allow a greater percentage of non-singers to sit on its board.
 “There is always a benefit if you have some board members who are well connected with other organizations in the area that have things going on that might be beneficial to you,” Prigmore says.

 Don’t be afraid.
 “It’s intimidating to be before a legislative committee and see yourself on an HD screen with a microphone in front of your face and people all around you,” Saunders says.
 “But the general assembly members are human beings.
 And your success is their success.”